Keeping a Pain Journal with Fibromyalgia

 Shortly after being diagnosed with fibromyalgia, I started seeing a therapist.
 She taught me how to focus my energy away from the pain and negativity in order to better cope.
-One of the methods she used was keeping a pain journal.
+One of the methods she suggested was keeping a pain journal.

 A pain journal is a journal that you write in at the end of each day.
 You can write about anything you want.
 Your daily pains, emotions, experiences, interactions, fears, anxiety, etc. There are no boundaries to what you write.
 It allows you to release your stress, burdens, and negativity onto paper and allow you to transfer that stress from your body onto paper.
 Reduction in stress reduces overall chronic pain.